DanRoscigno/Elastic-stack-monitoring-with-vagrant-and-ansible/README.md

 ansible-playbook -v -i inventory.yml deploy-beats.yml --ask-vault-pass
 ```

+This command takes a while to run.
+It is deploying Metricbeat on all fo the virtual machines.
+At the end the summary will tell you how things went.
+You should see many (25) `OK`, and many (12) `skipped` statuses.
+You can scroll back through the output to see the details.

 # Deploy Elasticsearch
 Run the Ansible playbook `deploy-elasticsearch.yml`
 ```
 ansible-playbook -v -i inventory.yml deploy-elasticsearch.yml --ask-vault-pass

 ```

+This command takes a while to run.
+It is deploying Metricbeat on all fo the virtual machines.
+At the end the summary will tell you how things went.
+You should see many (49 or so) `OK`, 19 or 20 `changed`, 100+ `skipped`, and 1 `ignored` statuses.
+You can scroll back through the output to see the details.

 # Verify TLS